mishhan/web-developing-course/tests/1/README.md

 # 1

-## Получение всех накладных, любое поле которых содержит цифру “7”
+## Receiving all invoices, any field of which contains the number “7”

 ### Chrome
 ![Chrome Request](./all_7_chrome.png)